 - Rails::Generators::Base which includes:

-- All of the standard Rails-based string inflection options like
+- Rails::Generators::NamedBase which provides convenient access to all of the standard Rails-based string inflection options like

 With all of the tools and methods available through these options, you can perform some pretty robust manipulation of files and directories with concise, readable, and predictable commands.
 But let’s look at one more feature of generators that can help save time and then use that feature to make a minor enhancement to our generator.